braze-inc/braze-docs/_docs/_hidden/private_betas/nested_object_support.md

 # Nested Object Support for Custom Event Properties

 Nested Object Support allows you to send arrays of data as properties of custom events and purchases.
-This nested data can be used for templating personalized information in APi triggered messages using Liquid and dot notation to traverse the sata to a specific node and template in the desired value.
+This nested data can be used for templating personalized information in API-triggered messages using Liquid and dot notation to traverse the data to a specific node and template in the desired values.

 ## Limitations
 - Nested data can only be sent with __custom events and purchase events__.
 This is not yet supported with user attributes.
-- The array data cannot be used for segmentation, triggering or in any other way on the platform outside of Liquid templating.
+- The array data cannot be used for segmentation or in any other way on the platform outside of Liquid templating and triggering.
 - Available on events/purchases sent __via API only__, the Braze SDKs are not yet supported.
 - Partners for our HTTP Currents connector (Mixpanel, Amplitude, mParticle, and Segment) do NOT yet support nested arrays data in event properties.
-Until this is no longer the case, we recommend against using this feature with app groups that have HTTP Currents integrations enabled.
+Until this is supported, we recommend against using this feature with app groups that have HTTP Currents integrations enabled.

 ## Usage Examples